piercebhunt/FDA_Recalls_App/README.md

 - FDA could send txn with data encoded in notefield to an FDA receiver account
 - Build interface for customers to create an Algorand account and scan receipts looking for recalls
 - Customer locates recall item and scans/inputs UPC(or UDI for Medical Recalls) and uploads
-- Oracle verifies with indexer that recall is ongoing and suggests that the customer requests refund
+- Index the recall txn note and decode to confirm the recall is ongoing and suggest that the customer requests refund
 - Create a smart contract pool with funds equivalent of the recall quantity price in algos or stablecoin
-- Customer item is verified through oracle and customer requests refund.
+- Customer recall item UPC/UDI is verified through oracle and customer requests refund.
-- Oracle directs refund smart contract to appropriate company pool and requests a txn
 - Company sends refund txn with notefield of recall item and code.
 - Company can track all their recall refunds using their own indexer parameters